fps144/NMCocoa/README.md

 # NMCocoa

-## ◆ A lightweight functional extension library. ◆
+## ◆ A lightweight functional extension library ◆

 Document is comming soon...